MinSikMoon/git-imager/README.md

 1. detect image tags in HTML with base64-data
 2. then upload all that images to github repository, and replace image src with generated github-url
 3. finally you can get HTML that contains img tags with github-url.
+*. ex) you can use git-imager with summenote html editor.
 # 2. example
 - source HTML will..
 ````HTML